Expert Group Meeting on Alternative Development: the most important international forum for development-oriented drug policies

 Many people in remote rural areas live in extreme poverty.
 The lack of legal alternatives often leaves them no option but to turn to the illegal sector to ensure their day-to-day survival.
 They grow coca, cannabis or opium poppies.
 The Alternative Development concept gives these people the opportunity to earn a living legally and to escape poverty.
 It opens up long-term development opportunities.
 To strengthen the approach and implement it effectively around the globe, decision-makers need to talk to one another and act in concert.

-The most important forum of this sort is the Expert Group Meeting on Alternative Development, which has been organised annually since 2015 by the Global Partnership on Drug Policies and Development (GPDPD).
-On behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and in cooperation with the United Nations Office on Drugs and Crime (UNODC), the governments of Thailand and Peru, and Thailand’s Mae Fah Luang Foundation (MFLF), the GPDPD has made the Expert Group Meeting an established institution.
+The most important forum of this sort is the Expert Group Meeting on Alternative Development (EGM on AD), which has been organised annually since 2015 by the Global Partnership on Drug Policies and Development (GPDPD).
+On behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and in cooperation with the United Nations Office on Drugs and Crime (UNODC), the governments of Thailand and Peru, and Thailand’s Mae Fah Luang Foundation (MFLF), the GPDPD has made the EGM ON AD an established institution.
+The last (8th) edition, which took place in Lima, Peru, was also co-hosted by the Executive Secretariat of the Inter-American Drug Abuse Control Commission of the Organization of America States (ES-CICAD/OAS).

 The regular Expert Group Meetings are GPDPD’s contribution to ensuring that Alternative Development becomes increasingly significant.
 At CND meetings, approaches of this sort are now attracting more political support.
 At national level too, more and more countries are integrating the concept into their own drug strategies.